 We produce great content

-With over 1000 staff, Virtuos is one of the largest and most recognized providers of offshore digital entertainment production.
+With over 1100 staff, Virtuos is one of the largest and most recognized game developers.
 Since 2004, Virtuos has helped clients leverage outsourcing to generate the extra flexibility their projects require.
-Our track record is no short of achievements.
+Our track record is not short of achievements.
 Virtuos has worked for 15 of the top 20 game companies worldwide on large AAA, New-Gen projects in addition to shipping over 20 co-developed games on time and budget.

 From more than 15 countries

 Virtuos is managed by a multicultural team of gaming professionals, which is probably the most experienced independent team in China today.
 Prior to establishing Virtuos, the founding members worked together to establish Ubisoft as the N°1 studio in China.
 They have since accumulated experience by working with some of the top names in the industry and have collaborated on a large spectrum of projects, attracting additional experienced managers from top game companies worldwide.

 With AAA titles under their belt on virtually all platforms, Virtuos Managers speak the same language as their clients.
 They master the processes, the tools and they have the state of mind required to deliver quality, reliability and security.